JaeHeong/kanban-board/README.md

-Let's make kanban board using recoil
+Let's make kanban board using recoil and react-beautiful-dnd!!!